 Or rather, this would be a reasonable context except that Uehara tries to kill Travis in “Quark-Gluon Plasma.”
 The betrayal is unexplained except in the metatextual joke that the climax needs a big fight.
 As it is, Uehara’s primary function continues to be the same as in The 25th Ward: a largely clueless goon and a semi-joke character stuck in the story of the real protagonist, previously Shiroyabu and now Travis.

 By “killing his past,” Uehara is able to live in the light and seek the future, no longer mindlessly obeying orders like Format Kamui but acting in his own interests.
-But how does he do kill the past this time?
-It turns out what Kamui needed to escape the “cycle of crime, dehumanization and death,” the dehumanization and murder and abuse that haunts and enrages him because his childhood and future were stolen—is a buddy who could “eat up” his trauma by letting him have a big cry (despite valuing his accomplices little enough to just kill them).
+But how does he kill the past this time?
+It turns out what Kamui needed to escape the “cycle of crime, dehumanization and death,” the dehumanization and murder and abuse that haunts and enrages him because his childhood and future were stolen—is a buddy who could “eat up” his trauma by letting him have a big cry (despite this buddy valuing his accomplices little enough to just kill them).